 Because of their enormous size, almost every collision with one of these trucks has a strong chance of substantial injuries, with long-term consequences for victims.

 This article will discuss how the driver, as well as their employer can be held accountable in these cases.

 If you've read previous articles about different types of truck accidents, you'll remember the trucking company's liability is a result of the legal doctrine of respondeat superior (translated literally as "let the master answer").

 This means that employers are responsible for the negligent actions of their employees.

-If you’ve been injured in an accident other than a sideswipe, you can check out our list of truck accident common fact patterns.
-In most accidents, but especially in a sideswipe collision, ignoring basic safety protocols like failing to be on the lookout, changing lanes without checking, or ensuring driver sobriety and alertness cannot go unpunished, and therefore, both the driver and employer are liable when someone is injured or killed.
+In most accidents, but especially in a sideswipe collision, ignoring basic safety protocols like keeping a careful lookout, checking before changing lanes, or ensuring sobriety and alertness before beginning a trip, cannot go unpunished, and therefore, both the driver and employer are liable when someone is injured or killed.

 Below are just some of the fact patterns of sideswipe accidents we've been a part of:

 We've seen a number of combinations of bad decisions that lead to sideswipe truck accidents.
 At the end of the day, though, it was someone's fault that led to enormous suffering.